cowrie/cowrie/docs/PROXY.rst

 Authentication
 ==============

-Regardless of the used type of backend, Cowrie will need credentials to access the machine.
+Whichever backend type you use, Cowrie needs credentials to access the machine.
-These can be of any account on it, as long as it supports password authentication.
+Any account on it works, as long as it supports password authentication.

 Note that these are totally independent of the credentials attackers can use (as set in ``userdb``). ``userdb`` credentials are the ones attackers may use to connect to Cowrie, while